Code-Institute-Submissions/python-project-game/README.md

 While the names and details are different, and we work to write them together, </br>
 it's worth noting that the code was used as a guide after several attempts to </br>
 different, failed approaches.</br>
+I also received help via slack through the practical-python chat.</br>
+User Andrew Carton suggested a way to redirect users once the session is over, to prevent cheating by hitting back after the game is over.

 ### Content